nico2511/Galactica_TestNet/README.md

 Unofficial Guide by crampon-viticole : https://ntemplate.notion.site/Installation-validateur-sur-infomaniak-Debian-24e983c33d2c4c51aad30947a20642da

-### Before use, be sure to add those lines to your bashrc
+### Before use, be sure to add those lines to your bashrc.

+Pay attention KEY_NAME AND VALIDATOR_MONIKER, you to replace PUT_YOUR_OWN by YOUR INFO

 ```
 nano ~/.bashrc